 It seems like just about every week you see another comeback story about Detroit, and while always great, in almost all cases, the story is centered around the 7.2 square miles that encompass the Greater Downtown area.
 While those less familiar with the city may see the downtown area as the engine driving Detroit’s comeback, some organizations are taking the fight to where it is needed most, Detroit’s surrounding neighborhoods and its long-forgotten communities.
 Enter Life Remodeled.

-Enter Life Remodeled, a group made up of individuals from across the Metro Detroit Region which is working toward the beatification, and renewal of Detroit one neighborhood at a time.
+Made up of individuals from across Metro Detroit, the group is working toward the beatification and renewal of Detroit one neighborhood at a time.
 Tucked away inside Detroit’s Boston Edison neighborhood, the group repurposed the former Durfee Elementary-Middle School building into the Durfee Innovation Society, the headquarters of Life Remodeled and its tenants, and the beginning of something wonderful for Detroit.

 “What this whole building [Durfee] is about, is it’s a one-stop-shop of opportunity where we’re moving in the best and brightest organizations in Detroit under one location.”
 Said Chris Lambert, CEO/Founder of Life Remodeled, “We’re essentially the developers and the landlords.
 To be a tenant here you have to move the needle on one of four areas of education, workforce, entrepreneurism, or human services.”

 Through this development, the Durfee Innovation Society is made up of a diverse team of community organizations whose services range from Foster Care and adoption to electrician and carpentry apprenticeships.
 It’s also home to the 23rd location of Toarmina’s Pizza.
 After hiring local high school students, the chain is working on training them with the business skills needed to potentially open their own franchise one day.